Where is Florianopolis

 for those looking for a good balance between great weather,

-fun surf with tail end of the large swell season, classic
+fun surf with tail end of the strong swell season, classic

 Brazilian nightlife and great social vibe on the island.